neuraledgeai/GDP-PY/README.md

 India is expected to touch the most awaited $5 trillion GDP (at current prices) by 2028.
 This growth is backed by the country's economic resilience to sustain it.
 Get full [forecasted GDP data here](https://github.com/neuraledgeai/GDP-PY/tree/main/GDP-PY%20Project/Data/Forecast%20Data).

-> [!IMPORTANT]
-> **In short**: The $5 trillion mark is within reach, but the *quality of growth* — inclusive, sustainable, and reform-driven — will define India’s long-term trajectory.

 ---

 ## 🧠 Methodology and Data